wxMaxima-developers/wxmaxima/Doxygen/Readme.md

 Keeping the code more or less homogenous increases the readability.
 In order to archieve that wxMaxima uses a few naming rules:
- - The names of member variables are prefixed with "m_".
+ - The names of member variables are prefixed with "m_" for "member".
  - The names of member functions (aka methods) are written in CamelCase.
+ - The names of enums do not really matter as they are rarely used and if they are they are used in context where it is opvious that they name an enum type so there aren't any rules for the names of enums right now.